 KAREN QUINCY LOBERG/THE STAR Avery Sax, a sixth-grader at Chaparral Middle School in Moorpark, and her mother, Kimber Sax, make a trip Tuesday to the rePLANET recycling center in Thousand Oaks.
 They recycle bottles and cans to benefit the nonprofit Avery started to help siblings of children with chronic illnesses.
 Sax was diagnosed with an inoperable mass in her brain.

 I'm always on the go!
-But for the last 10 months, I was staying with my uncle's family in a new community and focused on maintaining the recycling programs that were sparked with brAvery.
+But for the last 10 months, I was staying with my uncle's family in a new community & focused on maintaining the recycling programs that were sparked with brAvery.
 So what's next?
-Well, honestly, my family has to get a home of our own.
-I was really touched by all the Recycle with brAvery programs that ran on autopilot this school year and that we celebrated my 3 yr anniversary with a "reCYCLE" drive at a special Spin with brAvery event.
-We are actively looking for partners for an event to relaunch our 2014 100k bottle and can collection.
-I am also reaching out for the first time and asking for donations to make sure my medical insurance is paid on time so that I have no problems with authorizations & approvals for treatment this summer.
+Well, honestly, my family just returned to a home of our own, and I've been settling in while really focusing on being the strongest person I can be in my faith in myself and my faith, period.
+I have another procedure right around the corner and am diving in head first, LOL!
+I was really touched by all the Recycle with brAvery programs that ran on autopilot this past school year and that we celebrated my 3 yr anniversary with a "reCYCLE" drive at a special Spin with brAvery event.
+We are actively looking for partners for an event to relaunch our 2015 100k bottle and can collection.
+I am also reaching out for the first time and asking for donations to make sure my medical insurance is paid on time so that I have no problems with authorizations & approvals for treatment, transportation or care.
 We have the power to help each other.
 My family needs help right here, right now.
 And I promise to keep calm, carry on and fight with brAvery!

 Defying the odds, achieving the dream, promoting the power of hope & triumph, and determined to change the future as well as the future of GIVING.